bengarrett/RetroTxt/docs/usage/first.md

 On installation from the [Chrome web store](https://chrome.google.com/webstore/detail/retrotxt/gkjkgilckngllkopkogcaiojfajanahn) or [Microsoft Edge add-ons](https://microsoftedge.microsoft.com/addons/detail/retrotxt/hmgfnpgcofcpkgkadekmjdicaaeopkog), your browser will prompt for permission to read and change all data on all websites.
 Unfortunately, there is no workaround to avoid this.

+See, _Read and change all data_ to the right.

 <figure markdown>
   ![RetroTxt add extension](../assets/add-retrotxt.png){ loading=lazy, width=600 }
   <figcaption>Add "RetroTxt"? prompt to Add extension</figcaption>